-Whatever its roots, one of the first recorded usages of the term was in 1996, when mentioned in conjunction with AOHell, a piece of malware that stole AOL usernames and passwords.
+Whatever its roots, one of the first recorded usages of the term was in 1996 when mentioned in conjunction with AOHell, a piece of malware that stole AOL usernames and passwords.

 What Types of Phishing Are There?

-- Classic Phishing – Basic phishing emails are sent by the thousands to random addresses in a scattershot fashion.
-The senders attempt to pass themselves off as working for platforms used by millions of people, such as PayPal or Amazon.
-This raises the likelihood that targets will volunteer information without the sender needing to invest any time or effort in scouting their victims.
-Recipients are often requested to change or confirm their password owing to an alleged security breach of some sort or another.
+Classic phishing – Basic phishing emails are bulk sent to random addresses.
+The senders impersonate workers at popular platforms or businesses like PayPal, Amazon, or Facebook.
+This makes it more likely that targets will volunteer information without the sender needing to invest any time or effort in scouting them.
+Recipients are often asked to change or confirm their password owing to an alleged security breach.

-- Whaling – This type of phishing goes after the big fish, that is to say, CEOs, managers, or departmental heads.
-These will receive emails that look to be from within the company or from trusted business partners.
+Whaling – This type of phishing goes after the big fish, that is to say, CEOs, managers, or departmental heads.
+These leaders receive emails that look to be from within the company or from trusted business partners.
 To appear as legitimate as possible, hackers will research their targets online, checking their social network profiles, copying older pictures, and even reading through comments.

 Around 94% of all phishing attacks occur via email, however, there are two other varieties of phishing attacks:

 Smishing (SMS-Phishing) – Attackers send their victim an SMS.
 Like classic phishing, a link redirects the victim to an infected website or starts a malware download.

 Vishing (Voice Phishing) – This type of fraud impersonates police officers, bank employees, or IT staffers, who proceed to request sensitive data from their victims.